IP Audits

 What happens after the audit?

-You will receive a report with findings and recommendations, which may include a proposal for filing new applications, taking particular note of agreements or undertakings and/or improving your IP management processes.
+You will receive a report with findings and recommendations, which may include a proposal for filing new applications, taking particular note of agreements or undertakings and general guidance on improving your IP management processes and record-keeping.

 How do I start the process?